AngrySonics/rrr-tv-party-decomp/README.md

 # How?
 When Rayman Raving Rabbids: TV Party (the game you're looking at right now) was shipped, Ubisoft failed to strip the debugging symbols from the disc.

 This resulted in it shipping with ELF files named "EnjimeWii_NO*_g.elf" (* depends based on the disc's region; a USA disc will have an A (NOA), Europe, Japan and Korea discs have currently not been checked).
+Those ELF files can be opened in Ghidra using an extension like [https://github.com/cuyler36/ghidra-gamecube-loader](Ghidra-GameCube-Loader) (hey, it also works for Wii games, despite being called "Ghidra-***GameCube***-loader).

 They also did not strip the symbols when releasing Revision 1 (the revision this decompilation is based off of).